The capability now exists for your auditors to inspect a

 has Windows running on all of the desktops, then being able to run Excel and

-Word on the PDA makes a lot of sense.
 Third — you have to be able to get data into and back out of

 the PDA easily.
 Data includes the